TaurVil/VilgalysFogel_Amboseli_admixture/07_landscape-of-introgression/README.md

 This analysis uses 3 data files:
 * **100kb_ancestry_and_features.RData**: contains 100 kb windows of the genome with ancestry calls per individual (`window_by_individual`) and genomic features generated in Section 04 (`new_windows` with columns for B values, `B`, and recombination rate, `rcr`).
 This file also includes the maximum recombination rate to consider (`max_rcr`), which is 100x the median recombination rate for 100 kb windows of the genome.
 * **amboseli.demographic.info.txt**: contains demographic data for Amboseli individuals with confirmed ids, including the first and last years they were present in the population.
-Note that other demographic data used in other scripts are also included in this data frame but which we won't use here (their sex, entry type (B = born into a study group, O = first observed in a new study group, or I = immigrating into a study group), genome_wide_anubis_ancestry)
+Note that other demographic data used in other scripts are also included in this data frame but which we won't use here (their sex, entry type (B=born into a study group, O=first observed in a new study group, or I=immigrating into a study group), and genome-wide anubis ancestry)
 * **FST**: to get these estimates, use the script `4bFST_SNPRCref.sh` in "VilgalysFogel_Amboseli_admixture/02_local-ancestry-calling/02.3.pedigree_trios/" but substituting 100000 for window size --fst-window-size in place of 35000.